slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'An unfamiliar city is a fine thing.
 That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

-HINTS:
+Hints on the art of analysis:

 > *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

 > *'Pay attention to negative cues: what should have happened but did not.'*

 > *'Look for something that doesn't make sense.
-That's where the gold mine is:
-«It doesn't make sense, the price is going down!».
+That's where the gold mine is: «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
-Some X factor is hidden.'
-'Don't try to make sense of the world.
+Some X factor is hidden.
+Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
 They're the ones that will make the assets price move.'
 'look for the obvious: «Do you want to be a writer?
 You should have something to say.»'
 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

+> *'I look for ways of changing my mind.' -- Chalie Munger*

+> *'The truth is rarely pure and never simple.' -- Oscar Wilde*

+> *'When a measure becomes a target, it ceases to be a good measure.' -- Goodhart's Law*

+> *'That's the thing about counterintuitive ideas, they contradict your intuitions.
+Of course your first impulse is to ignore them' -- Paul Graham*

+How to judge a man?

+> *'Judge a man by his questions, not by his answers.' -- Voltaire*

+> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

 <!--
+> *'I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things.' -- Benjamin Franklin*
+> *'That which can be asserted without evidence, can be dismissed without evidence.' -- Christopher Hitchens*
+- Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
+That is all the person asking the question really wants anyway: for you to supply the answer.

+We always think that the people who agree with us are really smart.

+tese antitheses -> syntesis

+The most valuable insights are both general and surprising.
+Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).

 - I think he's very smart and great at setting huge goals then hitting them, but I'm not sure he's a great prognosticator. (about bill gates)

-*reasoning by first principles and reasoning by analogy*
+- reasoning by first principles and reasoning by analogy

-> *'To understand is to know what to do.' -- Wittgenstein*

-correlations is not causation
+- correlations is not causation

-aditional information only feeds your confirmation bias

-Skepticism is a great servant and a terrible master.

-> *'That's the thing about counterintuitive ideas, they contradict your intuitions.
-Of course your first impulse is to ignore them' -- PG*

-There is too much going on – too many decisions and interactions happening in every moment – for us to be able to conclude cause and effect with any certainty.
+- There is too much going on – too many decisions and interactions happening in every moment – for us to be able to conclude cause and effect with any certainty.
+- aditional information only feeds your confirmation bias
+- Skepticism is a great servant and a terrible master.

-Sometimes we know that A+B=C but we don’t realize that A=C-B
+- Sometimes we know that A+B=C but we don’t realize that A=C-B

-The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.

-Your ability to think clearly determines the decisions you make and the actions you take.

-The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.
+- The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.

-Ask yourself “does this decision require fast or slow thinking?”
+- Ask yourself “does this decision require fast or slow thinking?”

-Create a hypothesis-- a yet-to-be-proven theory.
+- Create a hypothesis, a yet-to-be-proven theory.
 Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
 This is what scientists do.
 This is exactly the opposite of what most people do.
 They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
 They practice “confirmation bias.”
 They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
 Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
 Your initial hypothesis would be that “things fall down.”
 You then attempt to prove the opposite—“things fall up.”
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.
+- best way to deal with confirmation bias: You need to search out disconfirming evidence.
+- confirmaton bias, the mother of all bias.
+In truth, we all believe in things we can’t prove.
+If you’re intelligent, well-educated, and good at pulling facts, you’re going to be even better at confirming your own beliefs than someone who’s less intelligent or well-educated.
+Our brains are wired so that we make better lawyers than we do scientists, in that a lawyer will look for and use evidence to support their client, while ignoring and definitely not using evidence that does the opposite.
+We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know.

+If an animal hears a rustle in the grass, it might be a predator.
+Of course, it might just as easily be the wind, or a smaller animal, or it might be nothing at all.
+But if it is a predator, that would be dangerous.
+The end of the animal’s life, probably.
+They would be removed from the gene pool forever.
+So it’s much better -- in evolutionary terms -- to assume that all these rustles in the grass are predators, because the cost of not assuming it’s a predator is too high.

+You might be thinking, “But why can’t this animal collect more data about these rustles in the grass?
+Why couldn’t it have evolved the capacity to do a more rational analysis?”
+Well, because that would take more time, and a predator doesn’t wait around for its prey to make a decision.
+Assuming is what keeps an animal alive, and therefore gives it more of a chance to reproduce -- and so it’s the animals that developed the ability to assume and make decisions rapidly that were more effective at reproducing.

+Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
+Two people with opposing views on a topic can see the same evidence, and still come away both validated by it We can be cautious of data which seems to immediately support our views.The desire to be right is the thirst for truth.
+Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
+Our brains prefer to take shortcuts.
+This saves the time needed to make decisions, in particular when under pressure.

+Accepting information which confirms our beliefs is easy and requires little mental energy.
+Yet contradicting information causes us to shy away, grasping for a reason to discard it.

-“To understand is to know what to do.”
+> *'To understand is to know what to do.' -- Wittgenstein*

+The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.

 What’s your advantage: informational, analytical, or behavioral?

-simplicity is the ultimate sophistication

-not playing your hand but playing your opponent.'*
+- not playing your hand but playing your opponent.'*

 “A world constructed from the familiar is the world in which there's nothing to learn.”
 In shaping what we see, filter bubbles show us a distorted map and not the terrain

-> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-The first time it breaks, you blame the manufacturer.
+- The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.

-scheduling free time can make it feel like chores
+- scheduling free time can make it feel like chores

 Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
 Of course, in order to identify the key variables, you need to be operating in your circle of competence.